authsec/datapile/content/2010-11-02-programming-with-the-apr-using-apr-hashtables.rst

 Hashtables do have the big advantage that you can supply them any data type you like.
 The next big thing with hashtables is that they are usually very efficient if the number of elements that they are holding grows.

-You can download the file `On Github <https://raw.githubusercontent.com/authsec/examples/master/c/aprHashtable.c>`_.
+You can download the file `here <https://raw.githubusercontent.com/authsec/examples/master/c/aprHashtable.c>`_.

 Let's hash
 **********